2i2c-org/team-compass/operations/team-compass.md

-# About the Team Compass
+# About the team compass

 This is about our Team Compass, how to understand and read it, and how to make changes if you need.